JanrikV/MediaInfo-Wrapper/README.md

 ***Note that you need to build library in x64 or x86, else it will not work.***

-Download [latest version](https://github.com/JanrikV/MediaInfo-Wrapper/releases) of MediaInfoWrapper.exe for your platform (x64 or x86).
+Download the [latest version](https://github.com/JanrikV/MediaInfo-Wrapper/releases) of MediaInfoWrapper.exe for your platform (x64 or x86).

 ## Info